1980 San Diego Chargers season: Week 13: vs. Philadelphia Eagles

 Philadelphia entered the game with a league-best 11–1 record and an eight-game winning streak.
 Fouts found Jefferson along the right sideline for 50 yards on the game's first play, and Winslow scored a 14-yard touchdown two plays later.
 San Diego also scored on their second drive, five more completions from Fouts accounting for 58 out of 64 yards gained before Benirschke made a field goal.
 The Eagles wasted two drives into Chargers territory: Tony Franklin missed a 49-yard field goal and Ron Jaworski mishandled a snap that Kelcher recovered.
 Midway through the 2nd quarter Fouts hit Joiner for 51 yards along the left sideline.
-As before, Winslow capitalised two plays later, this time from 17 yards out.
+As before, Winslow capitalized two plays later, this time from 17 yards out.
 Franklin missed two further field goal, Benirschke made one, and it was 19–0 at the break.

 On the first possession of the 3rd quarter, Philadelphia fooled the Chargers with a fake punt, and ultimately drove 80 yards in 15 plays for a touchdown.
 San Diego reached the red zone in response, but Mike Thomas threw an interception on a trick play.
 However, they did add another field goal on their next drive, and then forced a punt, leaving them with both possession of the ball and a 15-point lead with 11:13 to play.
 Muncie fumbled on the next play, and Jaworski threw a touchdown the play after that.
 San Diego then went three-and-out, and the Eagles finished a six-minute drive with another Jaworski touchdown pass.
-Taking over at their own 7 with 2:41 to play, San Diego had only to gain a single first down with a Fouts-to-Winslow completion, and could then run the clock out.
+Taking over at their own 7-yard line with 2:41 to play, San Diego had only to gain a single first down with a Fouts-to-Winslow completion, and could then run the clock out.

 Johnson had three of the Chargers' six sacks.
 The Eagles came into the game with the league's top-ranked pass defense giving up 172.6 yards per game; Fouts passed for 342 yards, while being sacked twice for the loss of 12 yards.